 If you’ve separated from your partner with reconciliation being one of the possibilities, you want to take the time you’ve got to sort yourself out.
 Jumping into another relationship is probably the last thing you need.
 Not only will this confuse matters by adding another element into your dilemma, it won’t send the right message if reconciliation is indeed on the table!

 Hold up on dating again until you’re dead sure your previous marriage has dissolved completely.
+It will only harm you and cause more confusion if you jump into another relationship.

 Last but not least, it is important to find support when you’re going through something as emotionally trying as a separation.
 Though friends, family and other such confidants may help, you don’t want to tell the world about your separation when neither you nor your partner, know which way things will go.